 In addition to her classical music experience, Macie is also a veteran of numerous fiddle contests, winning first place in the Shadow Hills Bluegrass Contest and third place in the Topanga Banjo Fiddle Contest.
 She has especially enjoyed spending summers at the Rocky Mountain Fiddle Camp, where she had the privilege of studying with great fiddlers, such as Andy Stein, Alan Jabbour, Craig Duncan, Ian Fraser, Seamus Connoly and Bruce Molsky.
 Further expanding her musical diversity, Macie has recorded, appeared in music videos, and performed live with several bands, including YYNOT, Ceasefire, The Gromble, and Flat Top Reed, while appearing at such venues as the House of Blues, the Yost Theater, and the Viper Room.

 Macie enjoys teaching and promoting music education, both privately and in local schools.
-She currently serves as the string coach for the Prelude String Orchestra and has appeared as a guest fiddler with the North Coast Singers, and local elementary school choirs.
+She currently serves as the string coach for Prelude Strings and has appeared as a guest fiddler with the North Coast Singers, and local elementary school choirs.
 Macie is especially devoted to teaching young violin and viola students, and is passionate about providing them with a strong foundation that emphasizes sound technical skills, while helping them to develop a life-long love for music.
 Her students have been accepted into the Orange County School of the Arts, various youth orchestras, school district honor ensembles, and the Middle School Honors Performance Series at Carnegie Hall.